A brief history of Rust

 - Download the libraries that the code depends on and build those libraries – in Rust a library is named “crate”

-- Customize a build through release profiles
+- Customise a build through release profiles

 - Publish libraries on crates.io